Hello, I’m Siân

 A bit of background

-We moved to Norfolk from Buckinghamshire in 2016, leaving behind our education business, Flying Start Tuition, which we now run from afar.
 I started the company in 2009 when Charlotte was very small.
-In 2014, Alistair quit his job in IT to join me as a director and it’s been our family business ever since.
+In 2014, Alistair quit his job in IT to join me as a director and was our family business up until its closure in 2023.

 Prior to Flying Start, I was a primary teacher for twelve years, teaching in both the state and private sectors, with a stint as a senior manager before leaving on maternity leave.